spatialthoughts/qgis-tutorials/source/docs/teach_qgis.rst

   <http://www.feralindia.org/>`_.

 * `Yves Barthélemy <http://www.sciencespo.fr/master-public-affairs/content/barthelemy>`_ used the tutorials at Sciences-PO in Paris for a GIS course given to `Master of Public Affairs <http://www.sciencespo.fr/master-public-affairs/>`_ students.

+* Florian Hoedt at  `University of Applied Sciences Höxter <http://www.hs-owl.de>`_ is teaches the specialization GIS course to Landscape Artchitects and uses the QGIS tutorials as exercises.